Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-files-overview.md

 ## Creating files in Linux 📝

-There are several different ways you can create text files in Linux, from echo to vi and the list goes on.
+There are several different ways you can create text files in Linux, from cat to echo to vi and the list goes on.
 In this section we are going to look at some of the most popular ways to create a text file in linux.

 ## What is a text file